 Previously frozen milk

 Previously frozen breast milk can be kept in the refrigerator for 24 hours after thawing.

 This means that you can thaw the milk for all your baby's feeds overnight in the refrigerator if you wish.
 This can make it faster to prepare when your baby is hungry.

 Milk that has thawed should not be refrozen

 Research shows that bacteria does not grow quickly in human milk.
 It can be kept safely at room temperature for up to 4 hours.

-Don't worry if you can’t rush your milk to the fridge right after you express.
-Do refrigerate the milk as soon as possible.
-Keep it cool when travelling using an insulated container with reusable ice packs.
+Do not worry if you cannot rush your milk to the fridge right after you express.
+But do refrigerate the milk as soon as possible.
+Keep it cool when travelling, using an insulated container with reusable ice packs.

 It is normal for the smell of refrigerated or frozen expressed milk to change over time.
 Many foods you may eat - such as eggs, cheese or fish - can cause a change in smell of refrigerated or frozen milk.